 If your claim is approved, your workers’ compensation benefits will be two-thirds of your average weekly wage prior to being injured.
 However, there are variations in how long you can receive benefits and there are limitations on how much you can receive for certain types of injuries.

 For example, the following are different types of disability benefits you may be able to receive as workers’ compensation:

 - Temporary Total Disability (TTD) Benefits: C.G.A. §34-9-261 mandates that if you were injured and missed work for at least seven days, you may receive up to $675 a week until you recover, but for no more than 400 weeks.

 - Temporary Partial Disability (TPD) Benefits: C.G.A. §34-9-262 mandates that if you are able to work but at a reduced rate of your previous earnings, you may receive two-thirds of the difference between your current and previous pay, but no more than $450 per week.
 You can receive benefits until you recover or for up to 350 weeks.

-- Permanent Total Disability (PTD) Benefits: If you suffered permanent total disability, you may be able to receive benefits for life, in which case they would follow TTD limitations.
+- Permanent Total Disability (PTD) Benefits: If you suffered a completely disabling injury, you may be able to receive permanent disability benefits for life, in which case they would follow TTD limitations.

 You Must Follow Certain Rules And Deadlines to Receive Workers’ Comp Benefits

 According to the Georgia State Board of Workers’ Compensation (SBWC), you must file a report on your work-related injury to your employer within 30 days of it happening.
 If you fail to meet this deadline, you might not be able to collect workers’ compensation benefits.